fOlOfw/Foundations-of-Digital-Media/README.md

+# Foundations of Digital Media Explorations
-## Foundations of Digital Media Explorations
+## DIGM 5010 - Foundations of Digital Media